zippyy/myblog/content/contribute.md

 slug = 'contribute'
 title = 'Contribute'
 +++
 If you like my Content and would like to support this site or buy me a coffee/beer you can contribute via the Donate/Patreon/buymeacoffee Buttons or the other methods below!
+You can also check out the [Affiliate Link's](https://techrelay.xyz/affiliate) Page for alternative ways of contributing to me.

 {{< patreon user="15505316" color="#2ecc71" title="Become a Patron" >}}   {{< buymeacoffee user="techrelay" color="#2ecc71" title="Buy me a coffee" >}}
 <br>